Witchcraft in the Philippines: Remedies

-A typical belief of kulam is that curses are mitigated by finding the caster and bribing him or her to lift the curse.
-Superstitious people still attribute certain illnesses or diseases to kulam.
+A common belief of kulam is that curses are mitigated by finding the caster and bribing him or her to lift the curse.
+Some people who believe in superstitions still attribute certain illnesses or diseases to "kulam".
 This most often happens in rural areas, where an herbal doctor called an Albularyo, diagnoses a victim using a divination method called Pagtatawas and helps the victim cure his or her malady.
 Superstitious folks still attribute certain illnesses or diseases to barang.
 This most often happens in the provinces, where an herbal doctor, albularyo or a faith healer, a mananambal or sorhuana (female) / sorhuano (male) treats such diseases.
-In some rural provincial areas, people completely rely on the albularyo and mananambal for treatment.
+In some rural provincial areas, people entirely depend on the albularyo and mananambal for treatment.
 In most cases, a healer is also a sorcerer.
 In order to cure or counteract sorcerous illnesses, healers must themselves know sorcery.
-This relationship is most apparent in Siquijor Island, where healer-sorcerers are still common.
+This relationship is most evident in Siquijor Island, where healer-sorcerers are still common.
 The mananambal specialize in countering barang.
 As spiritual mediums and divinators, Filipino shamans are notable for countering and preventing the curses and powers of witches, notably through the usage of special items and chants.

 Sorcerous "attacks" are most commonly treated with sumbalik (counter-spells or antidotes), which are themselves, a form of sorcery and do not usually require interaction with the spirits.
-They purportedly deflect the effects of the curse and return it to the caster.
+They are believed to repel the effects of the curse and send it back to the person who cast it.
 In extreme cases, sumbalik can kill the caster.
 Other healing rituals against sorcery do not harm the caster, but instead supposedly moves them to pity and thus revoke the curse.
 Illnesses believed to be caused by sorcery are treated with counter-spells, simple antidotes, and physical healing.
 Darker forms of remedies to kulam include Albularyos whipping the bewitched person with a Buntot Pagi (Stingray's Tail) until the afflicted is forced to divulge the witch's name and confronting him or her.
 This is done in the belief that the one who is getting hurt is the witch and not the bewitched.